FAB CE - Functional Airspace Block Central Europe

 With the signing of the FAB CE Agreement and the ANSP Cooperation agreement on May 5, the Preparatory Phase was completed paving the way for implementation.

 Background: Single European Sky (SES)

-The Single European Sky (SES) initiative was launched to enhance current air safety standards, to contribute to the sustainable development of the air transport system and to improve the overall performance of air traffic management and air navigation services for general air traffic in Europe.
+The Single European Sky (SES) initiative was launched to enhance current aviation air safety standards, to contribute to the sustainable development of the air transport system and to improve the overall performance of air traffic management (ATM) and air navigation services for general air traffic in Europe.
 The Central European airspace is of significant importance in the European air traffic management and any improvements achieved in its design, management or in the provision of air navigation services will contribute to a better flow of traffic not only in Central Europe.
 Central European airspace is of significant importance to the European ATM network and any improvements achieved in its design, management or in the provision of air navigation services will contribute to a better flow of traffic in Central Europe and beyond.

 Implementation of the Single European Sky is of major importance to airspace users in order to address issues of performance and fragmentation.
 FABs are a major element of the SES and FAB CE will play an essential role in meeting user requirements especially in the South East axis where major delays have occurred in the past with traffic to and from the Middle East and Asia.
-Airspace users look to the ANSPs in this region to coordinate their planning and investments in order to reduce delays, improve safety and cost efficiency.
+Airspace users look to the ANSPs in this region to coordinate their planning and investments to improve safety, cost efficiency and delays reduction.

-To be compliant with SES, FABs are to respect among others the following requirements, among others, within their work programmes:
+To be compliant with the SES objectives, FABs are to respect the following requirements, among others, within their work programmes:

 - be supported by a Safety Case;

 - enable optimum use of airspace, taking into account air traffic flows;

 - ensure consistency with the European route network;